 The authors used a fixed-effects model to analyze the impact of juvenile aftercare on recidivism.Meta-Analysis 2

-Weaver and Campbell (2015) reviewed studies to determine the treatment impact of aftercare programs for young offenders.
+Weaver and Campbell (2015) reviewed studies to determine the treatment impact of aftercare or reentry programs for young offenders.
 To be eligible for inclusion in the review, studies had to

-- Evaluate an aftercare program in which juvenile offenders were committed to a detention center or similar facility for a period of time, and then released to transition back into the community.
-Aftercare had to consist of monitoring, supervision, and various services intended to promote a successful reentry into the community.
+- Evaluate an aftercare or reentry program in which juvenile offenders were committed to a detention center or similar facility for a period of time, and then released to transition back into the community.
+Aftercare or reentry had to consist of monitoring, supervision, and various services intended to promote a successful reentry into the community.

 - Include a control group.
 Although studies had to include a control group to be eligible for inclusion, there were no specific control conditions.